-MemberPress' Basic plan costs $149 per year.
-For this you'll get the MemberPress plugin itself, as well as the Courses add-on, a selection of other add-ons and integrations, and a year of support and updates.
+MemberPress’ Basic plan costs $179 per year.
+For this, you’ll get the MemberPress plugin itself, as well as the Courses add-on, a selection of other add-ons and integrations, and a year of support and updates.

-If you want to use the plugin on multiple LMS sites, you can pick up the Plus plan for $249 per year.
-The final option is the Pro plan, which lets you use MemberPress on up to five sites and even includes the Affiliate Royale plugin.
+If you want to use the plugin on multiple LMS sites, you can pick up the Plus plan for $299 per year.
+The final option is the Pro plan, which lets you use MemberPress on up to five sites and even includes the Easy Affiliate plugin.

 When it comes to Thinkific vs Teachable vs MemberPress, here are the key differences to keep in mind:

 - Teachable: Provides access to powerful marketing tools, and is useful for small businesses looking to boost their revenue.

 - Thinkific: Enables you to design highly-interactive courses and schedule them for release to students.